Steal (game show): Bonus round

 Only one member of the winning team played this round.
 Five special symbols were hidden on the board: a key, bank, alarm, vault, and safe.
 The contestant had 60 seconds and eight chances to find these symbols in any order.
 Also hidden on the board were six cash squares (two each of £5, £25, and £50), and five police helmets that each deducted 5 seconds from the clock if found.

 The board was shown for 5 seconds before being covered up; the innermost four squares then rotated 180 degrees counterclockwise, while the outer ring of squares rotated clockwise by the same amount.

 If all five symbols were found, the team won the jackpot, which started at £1,000 and increased by £500 for each game in which it went unclaimed.
 Otherwise, the team received the total value of all uncovered cash squares.
 The jackpot maximum was £3,000 (£5,000 in Series 3).

+Reception

+Graham Young of the Birmingham Evening Mail wrote that although Steal is "tackier than The Price Is Right", "its main contribution to television game shows will be the detailed introduction of the life-like computerised games now common in arcades, which are controlled by the contestants using special handsets."
+The Stage and Television Today reviewer Bill McCoid stated, "This one is typical of the genre.
+The emphasis is on the lightest of light entertainment. ...
+Good to see that the threat to quality television has receded."
+Phil Penfold of the Evening Chronicle said, "There are also some fun arcade games where the lovable Jools and his tatty catty partner Scruff print money, launder lolly and go fishing."